 Sudden cardiac death is defined as unexpected death due to a previously unknown heart condition, and it occurs within 1 hour of symptom onset.
 The incidence of SCD among young athletes is pretty low, around 1:75,000 young athletes per year.
 Normally, a healthy heart is in a sinus rhythm.
 Chances are, if you’re watching this, you are in sinus rhythm, which means if you check your pulse, there is a consistent rhythm to it.
 How does this happen?

 The beginning of the electrical signal in the heart originates in the sinus node, which is located in the right atrium.
 Think of the sinus node as the drummer of a band.
 Sure he might be a little crazy.
-But it’s the drummer’s job to keep the timing smooth and steady, to keep a consistent pace of the song.
+But it’s the drummer’s job to keep the timing smooth and steady, to keep a consistent pace.
 For example, let’s say the song is at a tempo of 100 beats per minute.
-The rest of the band is in sync with the drummer at that tempo of 100 beats per minute.
+The rest of the band is in sync with the drummer at 100 beats per minute.

-The last thing you want is the guitarist to be soloing at a tempo of 130 beats per minute, and the frontman singing at 170, and so on.
-Because that leads to nothing but noise and not music.
-And that’s essentially what happens with the heart, right before someone has a sudden cardiac arrest.
-This is called Ventricular Fibrillation, aka VFib, which in essence, the heart’s ventricles are not pumping blood to the body because the electrical circuit is going hey-wire, completely out of sync.
+The last thing you want is the guitarist to be soloing at a tempo of 130 beats per minute, the frontman singing at 170, and so on.
+Because that leads to nothing but noise and not music, and that’s essentially what happens with the heart, right before someone has a sudden cardiac arrest.
+This is called Ventricular Fibrillation, aka VFib.
+In essence, the heart’s ventricles are not pumping blood to the body because the electrical circuit is going hey-wire, completely out of sync.
 They are doing nothing more than quivering.

 At this moment, if the heart is not defibrillated, meaning shocked with a jolt of electricity, the heart will soon be in even more trouble, something called asystole.
 In other words, zero electrical activity in the heart.
 The chances of reviving someone at this point become even slimmer.